Interferometric Optics

 Piper authored and co-authored some four hundreds refereed publications and successfully supervised more than forty PhD students.
 Supported by the timely and crucial change in the degree structure at Macquarie (1979), Piper played a central role in significantly augmenting and strengthening the physical sciences research infrastructure of the young university (founded in 1964).
 Piper himself introduced a BTech degree in 1992 and a Master of Research in 2012.

 Of course, Macquarie University incorporated him into its administrative ranks where Piper amply excelled.
 He retired as Deputy Vice-Chancellor (Research), in 2013.
 Following his retirement he continued active participation in several highly-regarded Australian R&D institutions.
-He did so in various leading capacities being recognized as an towering figure in Australian science.
+He did so in various leading capacities being recognized as 'a pillar of Australian science.'

 Besides his inherent gift for experimental laser physics, Piper exercised an exquisite command of the English language.
 This ability is beautifully exhibited in many of his physics papers that in the late 1970s, and early 1980s, were carefully crafted via double-spaced cursive writing in linearly ruled paper pads.
-His impact transcended the sciences: his approachable demeanor made many friends in the arts, humanities, and across the academic spectrum.
+His approachable demeanor made many friends in the arts, humanities, and across the academic spectrum.
+Certainly, his impact transcended the sciences.

 Cover of Optics & Photonics News (October, 2003), featuring a review article on organic tunable lasers, showing an image of the Macquarie experiments.